Italian irredentism in Corsica: Language

-While Corsican was spoken at home as a local vernacular, Italian had been the public and literary language on the island until the first half of the 19th century,.
+While Corsican was spoken at home as a local vernacular, Italian had been the public and literary language on the island until the first half of the 19th century.

 The Constitution, written in 1755 for the short-lived Corsican Republic, was written in Italian and Paoli proclaimed Italian as the sole official language of Corsica.
 Italian had been the prestige language in Corsica until the end of the 19th century.
 Even Paoli's second Corsican Constitution, for the Anglo-Corsican Kingdom in 1794, was in Italian.
 In the second half of the 19th century French replaced Italian, mainly because of Napoleon III.
 Corsican started to be used by Corsican intellectuals.

 The modern varieties of Corsican (corsu) are directly related to the Tuscan dialect of Pisa, an Italian city that dominated the island before Genoa.
 In the north of the island (Calvi), there was also a local dialect (now nearly extinct) very similar to medieval Genoese.
 In the mountainous interior of Corsica, many villagers have some proficiency of Corsican, a medieval Pisan lect.

-The extreme similarity of Corsican to Italian, because of their common Tuscan origin, can be seen in an example phrase: "I was born in Corsica and I spent there the best years of my youth".
+The similarity of Corsican to Italian, because of their common Tuscan origin, can be seen in an example phrase: "I was born in Corsica and I spent there the best years of my youth".

 Sò natu in Corsica è v'aghju passatu i megli anni di a mio ghjuventù (Corsican);Sono nato in Corsica e vi ho passato i migliori anni della mia gioventù (Italian);Je suis né en Corse et j'y ai passé les meilleurs années de ma jeunesse (French).

-Nearly 12% of Corsicans can speak Italian nowadays, while three-quarters understand it thanks to the television programmes from Italy.
+Nearly 12% of Corsicans can speak Italian as a foreign language nowadays, while three-quarters understand it thanks to the television programmes from Italy.

 The irredentist Marco Angeli di Sartèna wrote the first book in Corsican (titled Terra còrsa) in 1924 and many lyrics (titled Malincunie) in Ajaccio.
 He created and wrote the newspaper «Gioventù» of the Partito Corso d'azione ("Corsican Action Party"), partially in Italian and Corsican.